Mountain Ash, Rhondda Cynon Taf: Sport and culture

 Mountain Ash has a rugby union team, Mountain Ash RFC.
 The Rugby league club South Wales Scorpions played its home matches in Mountain Ash in the 2014-15 season.

 Nos Galan road race (Rasys Enwog Nos Galan) is an annual 5 km road running race, run on New Year's Eve (Nos Galan) to commemorate the first race of Guto Nyth Bran.
 Started in 1958, it now attracts 800+ runners and 10,000 people to the associated street entertainment.

 The town also had an association football club, Tynte Rovers until it folded in 2019.

 In 1974, Mountain Ash RFC Singers is a male-voice choir formed from a group of ex-players.
 Mountain Ash hosted the National Eisteddfod in 1905 and 1946.

 Mountain Ash served as inspiration for the fictional town of Aberowen in Fall of Giants and the rest of the Century Trilogy written by Ken Follett.
 The town also appears in the Danny Wallace's 2005 memoir Yes Man.

+The town is home to Cynon Valley Indoor Bowls club, situated near the rugby fields.
+The indoor club had produced a number of welsh international standard players at both junior and senior level.